Key Takeaways

 - Multi-language Support: Processes 40+ languages simultaneously

-Accuracy in specific domains provides another compelling benefit.
-AI grammar checkers catch 97% of spelling errors compared to 84% detection rates for human proofreaders working under time pressure, per a study from Oxford University's Language Department.
+Domain accuracy is another thing worth mentioning.
+AI grammar checkers catch 97% of spelling errors—compared to 84% for human proofreaders under time pressure, per Oxford University's Language Department.
+That gap is bigger than it looks when you're shipping client-facing content.

-Accessibility improvements deserve recognition.
-AI keyboards for dyslexia and other learning differences help millions of users communicate more effectively.
-Research from the National Center for Learning Disabilities shows that 73% of dyslexic users report improved writing confidence with AI assistance.
+Consequently, I don't think the accessibility angle gets talked about enough.
+AI keyboards for dyslexia and other learning differences are genuinely helping millions of people communicate better.
+The National Center for Learning Disabilities found that 73% of dyslexic users report improved writing confidence with AI assistance.
+Nevertheless, That's significant.

 What Are the Main Drawbacks and Risks of AI?

-Hallucinations represent AI's most dangerous flaw.
-The term describes when AI confidently generates false information that sounds plausible.
-A 2024 study by MIT found that ChatGPT-4 produced factually incorrect statements in 17% of detailed queries, with no indication of uncertainty.
-This creates real risks in professional settings where accuracy matters.
+Hallucinations are probably AI's most dangerous problem—and the name is weirdly apt.
+It's when AI confidently produces false information that sounds completely real.
+A 2024 MIT study found ChatGPT-4 generated factually wrong statements in 17% of detailed queries, with zero indication anything was off.
+Nevertheless, In professional settings where accuracy actually matters, that's a serious problem.

-Data privacy concerns aren't theoretical.
-According to the International Association of Privacy Professionals, 68% of AI tools store user inputs for training purposes.
-Many AI keyboard apps transmit text to cloud servers, potentially exposing sensitive business communications.
-A 2024 breach at a major AI provider leaked 2.3 million user conversations.
+Data privacy isn't just theoretical hand-wringing.
+The International Association of Privacy Professionals found that 68% of AI tools store what you type—for training purposes.
+A lot of AI keyboard apps send your text to cloud servers, which means sensitive business communications are potentially out there.
+Nonetheless, A 2024 breach at a major AI provider leaked 2.3 million user conversations.
+That happened.

 | Risk Category | Frequency | Impact Level | Mitigation Difficulty |